TiBeN/15khz-arcade-pkg/README.md

     $ sudo update-grub
     ```

-### Allowing the Nouveau Nvidia driver to switch to low resolutions modelines
+### Allowing the Nouveau Nvidia driver to use low resolutions modelines

 Most of Linux drivers doesn't allow the setting of very low resolutions
 mode like theses used for old console and arcade systems, probably for